ckan/ckan/doc/maintaining/configuration.rst

 * ``group_list``'s ``limit`` when ``all_fields=false``
 * ``organization_list``'s ``limit`` when ``all_fields=false``

-.. note:: This is only available in CKAN versions 2.8.7 and newer.
+.. note:: This is only available in CKAN version 2.8.7 and newer.

 .. _ckan.group_and_organization_list_all_fields_max: